One thing that I love when it’s cold outside is a cup of hot chocolate. And nothing sounds more fun than setting up a sweet holiday hot chocolate bar.

 A sweet holiday hot chocolate bar is a great way to share a favorite seasonal beverage.
 Kids and grown~ups alike love the ambiance of a whipped~cream topped cup of hot cocoa.

 Nothing is more romantic after skiing than stopping in a ski chalet and having a mug of hot chocolate with whipped cream on top.
 Or sitting by the fire at home, curled up with a good book, a cuddly blanket and a hand~warming cup of hot chocolate.

-Last year, this hot chocolate bar was one of my favorite holiday creations.
-I’m really excited to kick off the holiday season with this entertaining idea.
+Since Christmas is the biggest entertaining season of the year, as my Christmas in July Day 4 project, I want to share this hot chocolate bar with you.
+It’s one of my favorite holiday creations.
+This is a perfect way to kick off the holiday or winter season with this entertaining idea.

-Whether you have in mind a neighbor party, an after~caroling warmup or a let’s welcome in the Christmas season, let me show you how to set up a hot chocolate bar for friends and family.
+Whether you have in mind a neighbor party, an after~caroling warmup or a let’s welcome in the Christmas season, let me share with you how to set up a hot chocolate bar for friends and family.